08 Mar Daryl Davis

 - Hate – Undone: Conversations That Ignite Change

 - Diversity Lessons From A Black Klan Whisperer

-- Hail, Hail Rock’n’roll – Deliver Me From The Days Of Old
+- Hail, Hail Rock’n’roll – The Ultimate Bridge-Builder

 “How can you hate me when you don’t even know me?”
 As the only Black Cub Scout marching in an otherwise all-White parade, Daryl Davis formed that simple yet powerful question after he was pelted by rocks, bottles and soda pop cans by a handful of White spectators.
 This was his first encounter with racism at age ten.
 Pursuit of an answer led this career performing musician on a surreal journey stemming from a chance encounter with a man who turned out to be a member of the Ku Klux Klan.
 Seeking to understand, not to change minds or judge, Daryl actually built bridges with leaders from a group that professed hatred for him.
 Some came to quit the Klan and gave Daryl their robes and hoods when they did.
 In the process he has unearthed truths about conflict, hate, intolerance, and communication that are valuable today.
 His extraordinary journey is chronicled in his first book, Klan-Destine Relationships and the documentary about his encounters, Accidental Courtesy.
 As a speaker, Daryl’s impact on audiences is profound –his TEDx talk has over 10 million views.

 Daryl graduated from Howard University with his Bachelor of Music Degree.
 He has performed extensively with Chuck Berry, The Legendary Blues Band (formerly The Muddy Waters Blues Band), and many others.
 While music is his profession, improving race relations is his obsession.
 He is known to many as “The Rock’n’Roll Race Reconciliator.”